n8mob/n8mob.github.io/resume.md

 # Mobile Projects
 ## REST endpoint to provide mobile app with content from Sitecore Content Management System
+### 2014
 While working to convert the main website from **SharePoint 2010** to the **Sitecore** *content management system (CMS)*, a new feature was being developed in the company's native mobile apps.
 Nate quickly exposed content from the CMS as **JSON** output so the mobile developers could deliver their feature on time.

 ## Mobile Web Application for booking flights
+### 2010-2012
 Nate built a prototype **Mobile Web Application** for making airline reservations using *Navitaire's* **New Skies** reservation system.
 One of Navitaire's major European customers needed a mobile booking flow *yesterday*.
 Nate proposed polishing the prototype web app and the customer agreed.

-During the polishing project, the CEO of the Airline insisted that the mobile booking flow be accessible from **Android** and **iOS** apps in the app stores.
+During the polishing project, the CEO of the Airline insisted that the mobile booking flow be accessible from **Android** and **iOS** *apps* in the app stores.
 While development continued on the mobile web app, developers working for the airline built native apps with web controls to wrap the mobile web app.

 ## Mobile Game in the Windows Phone marketplace
 Nate and a friend developed and released a puzzle game to the **Windows Phone** marketplace.
 Nate found many exciting technical challenges including programming animations and subtle interactions in the **Windows Phone** flavor of **Silverlight**.